cloudnative-pg/cloudnative-pg/docs/src/instance_manager.md

 shut down, terminating any existing connection and exiting promptly.
 If the instance is archiving and/or streaming WAL files, the process will wait for up to the remaining time set in `.spec.stopDelay` to complete the operation and then forcibly shut down.
-Such timeout is calculated using the following formula: `max(stopDelay - smartStopDelay, 30)`.
+Such a timeout needs to be at least 15 seconds.

 !!!
 Important
     In order to avoid any data loss in the Postgres cluster, which impacts